ioccc-src/winner/bugs.md

 It also has main() return void even though this is non-standard.
 Please do not fix this (in fact it was originally done but rolled back).

+As well there is a known crash that's also a feature.

 # 2001